saadsaif97/redux-road/README.md

 * They should only calculate the new state value based on the state and action arguments.
 * They are not allowed to modify the existing state.
 Rather they should return new state.
 * They must not do any asynchronous logic or other “side effects”.

+#### in redux, one way data flow is as:
+Store → View → Actions → Store